 Snorkeling and swimming are very different activities but while snorkeling it is almost inevitable at some point you will have to swim.
 In some instances, this can be a very short distance but it is going to happen at some point.
 And you need to be ready for this and able to cope with a surface swim.

-If several lengths of a swimming pool is no problem then you can
+If several lengths of a swimming pool are no problem then you can

 Oahu – Hanauma Bay is excellent for first-time snorkelers.
 The Bay is enclosed and far less susceptible to large swells than anywhere else on the island.
 There are multiple soft sand entries where you can walk right in and then gently float out to the extensive reef.
 It is a good place to snorkel in general but for beginners it is perfect and the extensive marine life could get you hooked for life!